NukaSoft

 Format rules:

-• Newest entry on top (the next session reads current state first)
+• Newest entry on top

-• Include date and machine name in header
+• Date and machine name in header

 • Three fields: what happened, what’s pending, what to watch out for